gaupset/DomainForSale/README.md

 Contact me on the email listed on this account, or find me on Facebook.
 We'll figure out a price we can agree on.

-(To see my email-account on my profile you need to register an account on Github and sign in.)
+(To see my email address on my profile you need to register an account on Github and sign in.)

 [Link to profile](https://github.com/gaupset/)